DilkiHansapani/Stock-Management-System/README.md

 ### Backend
 - Built with **Spring Boot (Java)** to handle business logic, RESTful API for the frontend, and database interactions.
-- Manages product data, pricing, seller, materials, and inventory operations.
+- Manages items data, pricing, materials,categories and inventories operations.

 ### Frontend
 - Built with **React.js** to provide an interactive user interface.
 - Allows users to view products, add items, set prices, and manage categories.

 ### Database
-- **MySQL** is used for storing product information, categories, sellers' materials, and pricing.
+- **MySQL** is used for storing inventories, categories, sellers, materials, items, order and order items.

 ### Database Design
-The database structure is visualized in the Enhanced Entity-Relationship (EER) diagram below:
+The database structure is visualized in the Enhanced Entity-Relationship (EER) diagram:
 [EER Diagram](https://github.com/DilkiHansapani/Stock-Management-System/tree/master/resources/EER)
 The diagram illustrates the relationships between tables, including:
 - Product